Skip to main content

 Los Angeles

-During this year students will be introduced to a systematic and holistic approach to preparing roles for the screen.
-Alongside rigorous actor training and consistent on-camera experience, students will engage in multiple digital media projects of their own generating, a range of workshops and events with industry professionals, and a research project on an aspect of screen history or film/TV theory.
+During their year in LA, students participate in a systematic and holistic approach to preparing roles for the screen.
+Alongside rigorous actor training and consistent on-camera experience, students will engage in multiple original, scripted projects for the screen, take a deep dive into the business of entertainment, participate in series of workshops, talks and panels through the Industry Guest Lecturer Series and present a research project on an aspect of film/TV history or theory.

 London